Des Plaines station

 Parking is mostly available along the streets on either side of the tracks.
 Primarily this includes Miner Street between southeast of Perry Street and west of Des Plaines River Road.
 Other parking areas exist along Ellinwood Street between Pearson Street and Des Plaines River Road east of the Des Plaines Public Library, a lot on Webford Avenue off of Graceland Avenue (southbound US 12 / 45), and on Prairie Avenue east of Pearson Street.

-As of April 25, 2022, Des Plaines is served by 59 trains (29 inbound, 30 outbound) on weekdays, by 31 trains (16 inbound, 15 outbound) on Saturdays, and by 19 trains (nine inbound, 10 outbound) on Sundays.
+As of May 30, 2023, Des Plaines is served by 69 trains (34 inbound, 35 outbound) on weekdays, by 31 trains (16 inbound, 15 outbound) on Saturdays, and by 19 trains (nine inbound, 10 outbound) on Sundays.

-On weekdays, two inbound trains originate at Des Plaines, and two outbound trains terminate at Des Plaines.
+On weekdays, four inbound trains originate, and five outbound trains terminate, at Des Plaines.